protiktoken/github-personal-setup/README.md

 # GitHub Personal Setup

-Configure a local Git repository to use a personal GitHub account without pasting a password, personal access token, or private SSH key into a script.
+Configure one local Git repository to use a personal GitHub account without changing the machine's default work account or GitHub Copilot login.
+Native scripts support macOS, Linux, and Windows PowerShell.

-The project provides separate native setup scripts for:

-- macOS
-- Linux
-- Windows PowerShell

-Each script creates or reuses an account-specific SSH key, configures an SSH host alias, verifies GitHub authentication, and applies the selected identity and remote to the current repository only.
+Setup creates or reuses a personal SSH key, verifies it with GitHub, and configures the current repository's author and `origin`.
+It never asks for a password, token, or private key.

 ## Before You Start

 You need:

+1. Git and OpenSSH.
-1. An existing GitHub account.
+2. A personal GitHub account.
-2. An existing empty or populated repository under that account.
-3. A local Git repository created with `git init` or cloned from elsewhere.
+3. An existing local Git repository.
-4. Git and OpenSSH installed.
+4. An existing GitHub repository you can access.
+It may belong to you, an organization, or someone who added you as a collaborator.

 [GitHub CLI](https://cli.github.com/) is optional but recommended.
-When available, the setup command selects the requested GitHub account or opens GitHub's official browser login, creates the SSH key, and uploads its public half automatically.
-You do not need to run `gh auth` commands or paste a key before setup.
-The scripts never receive the resulting credential.

-When `ssh-keygen` creates a key, it asks for an optional passphrase.
-Entering a passphrase protects the private key if the file is copied; pressing Enter twice creates the key without one.
-The passphrase prompt belongs directly to `ssh-keygen`, not these scripts.

-### Automatic And Manual Authentication

-The recommended run-once command is the only command needed when GitHub CLI is installed:
+Without it, setup guides you through adding the public SSH key manually.

+## What You Do

+1. Open a terminal in the local repository you want to configure.
+2. Run the command for your operating system below.
-1. Enter the GitHub username, commit identity, and existing repository URL when prompted.
+3. Enter your personal GitHub username, commit name, commit email, and the existing GitHub repository URL.
-2. Review the repository, personal account, identity, and new remote, then confirm the personal setup.
-Declining stops before GitHub CLI, SSH, or Git configuration is changed.
+4. Review the summary, especially the repository owner and new remote, then confirm.
+Declining stops before anything changes.
-3. Setup temporarily selects that GitHub CLI account.
-If it is not already available, a browser opens so you can sign in as that account.
-4. Setup creates an account-specific SSH key and asks for its optional passphrase.
-5. GitHub CLI uploads only the public key.
-Nothing needs to be copied or pasted.
-6. Setup restores whichever GitHub CLI account was active before setup.
-7. Setup verifies SSH, then configures the current repository.
+5. If `ssh-keygen` asks for a passphrase, choose one or press Enter twice for no passphrase.
+6. If a GitHub browser login opens, sign in with the personal account you entered.
+7. After setup succeeds, run the printed `git push` command.

-To avoid GitHub CLI, add `--manual` on macOS/Linux or `-Manual` on Windows.
-In manual mode, setup creates the key, copies the public key to the clipboard when possible, and opens [GitHub's new SSH key page](https://github.com/settings/ssh/new).
-Paste it into the **Key** field, enter any descriptive title, select **Add SSH key**, then return to the terminal and press Enter.
+With GitHub CLI, setup temporarily selects the personal account, uploads only the public key, and restores the previously active account.
+Without GitHub CLI, it opens [GitHub's new SSH key page](https://github.com/settings/ssh/new) and copies the public key when possible.
+Paste it into **Key**, enter a title, select **Add SSH key**, return to the terminal, and press Enter.
 Never paste the private key, whose filename does not end in `.pub`.

-If GitHub CLI is not installed, setup uses this manual flow automatically.

 ## Run Once (Recommended)

-The target GitHub repository must already exist.
-These scripts do not create repositories, commit files, or push code.
+The GitHub repository must already exist.
+Setup does not create repositories, commit files, or push code.
+These commands use a temporary clone of this project and remove it afterward; cleanup never deletes the repository being configured or its SSH/Git settings.

-The run-once commands clone this project into a uniquely named system temporary directory.
-The runner and its outer wrapper both attempt to remove that clone after setup succeeds, fails, or is interrupted.
-If the operating system prevents deletion, a warning identifies the leftover directory without overwriting the setup result.
-The local repository being configured and the SSH/Git settings created by setup are never deleted.

 ```mermaid
 flowchart TD